pacificclimate/ClimDown/paper.md

 fine scale spatial resolution.

-PCIC's overall downscaling algorithm is named Bias-corrected constructed analogues with quantile mapping (BCCAQ).
-BCCAQ is a hybrid downscaling method that combines outputs from Climate Analogues (CA) and quantile mapping at the fine-scale resolution.
-First, the CA and Climate Imprint (CI) plus quantile delta mapping (QDM) algorithms are run independently.
-BCCAQ then combines outputs from the two by taking the daily QDM outputs at each fine-scale grid point and reordering them within a given month according to the daily CA ranks, i.e., using a form of Empirical Copula Coupling.
+PCIC's overall downscaling algorithm is named Bias-corrected constructed analogues with quantile mapping (BCCAQ) [@cannon15; @werner16].
+BCCAQ is a hybrid downscaling method that combines outputs from Climate Analogues (CA) [@maurer10] and quantile mapping at the fine-scale resolution.
+First, the CA and Climate Imprint (CI) [@hunter05] plus quantile delta mapping (QDM) [@cannon15] algorithms are run independently.
+BCCAQ then combines outputs from the two by taking the daily QDM outputs at each fine-scale grid point and reordering them within a given month according to the daily CA ranks, i.e., using a form of Empirical Copula Coupling [@schefzik13].

 The package exports high-level wrapper functions that perform each of three downscaling steps: CI, CA, and QDM, as well as one wrapper that